MernaEmel/Mobile-Computing-Project/README.md

-# ☕ BrewBuddy
+# ☕ Co/Choc

-**BrewBuddy** is a modern Android coffee ordering application built with Kotlin, featuring a clean architecture and intuitive user interface for coffee enthusiasts.
+**Co/Choc** is a modern Android coffee ordering application built with Kotlin, featuring a clean architecture and intuitive user interface for coffee enthusiasts.

 ## 📱 Features